webplatform/docs/css/properties/list-style-position/index.md

 |LiveURL=http://code.webplatform.org/gist/6949116
 }}{{Single Example
 |Language=CSS
-|Description=An example to show how set padding to 0 when position is set to outside will produce the market not being shown at all.
+|Description=An example to show how setting padding-left to 0 when position is set to outside will produce the market not being shown at all.
 A ul contained in a div with overflow hidden might run into this issue.
 |Code=ul {
-	padding: 0;
+	padding-left: 0;
 }

 .list-position-outside {